 The Project Explore program provides students in grades nine through 12 with an opportunity to explore various vocational mediums encouraging interest in both school and vocational programming.
-The program provides students with a variety of educational options that may include:
+The program provides students with a variety of educational options that focus on engagement and employability skill building.

 - Math/English;

 - A strong emphasis on vocational soft skills and entry-level job skills;

 - Developing basic work habits and safety;

 - Carpentry and computer-based carpentry;

-- Welding;

 - Outdoor education/conservation;

-- Small engines;

-- · Aquaponics;

 - Retailing;

 - CDOS Credential Opportunities.

-For students that provide a student profile in the CDOS Tracker program.
+For students who provide a student profile in the CDOS Tracker program.
 Students will exit the program with an Employability Profile, Career Plan and Portfolio that may be utilized upon seeking employment or added to upon entering a Career and Technical Education Program.
 The program does not embed special education services.
-Subscription to the program is on a per-seat basis.